Guarayos: BO Road Sector Capacity Development Project

 The BO Road Sector Capacity Development Project includes an Indigenous Peoples Plan financed by The World Bank credit and loan that was approved in September 2015.
 Through promoting intercultural dialogue, mechanisms of respect, and education for road usage and garbage management, the project aims to support the Guaryo and Siriona people.
 Since the Guaryo group is in the project area, the Indigenous Peoples Plan was created in order for the indigenous group to benefit from the project.

 Evo Morales

 When Evo Morales won the presidential election in 2006 making him the first indigenous president of Bolivia, he promised hope to indigenous groups, including the Guarayos, by standing firmly with them and the environment.
-However, from the 2000-2017, deforestation in the Guarayos Indigenous Territory was enhanced by agricultural commodity production.
-Evo Morales' presidency weakened the Guarayos indigenous people's governance as extractivism and export-oriented agriculture was prioritized over the groups autonomy.
+However, during 2000–2017, deforestation in the Guarayos Indigenous Territory was enhanced by agricultural commodity production.
+Evo Morales' presidency weakened the Guarayos governance as extractivism and export-oriented agriculture was prioritized over group autonomy.